California English: California vowel shift

-New vowel characteristics of the California Shift are increasingly found among younger speakers.
-As with many vowel shifts, these significant changes occurring in the spoken language are rarely noticed by average speakers.
+New vowel characteristics of the California shift are increasingly found among younger speakers.
 For example, while some characteristics such as the close central rounded vowel [ʉ] or close front rounded vowel [y] for /u/ are widespread in Californian speech, the same high degree of fronting for /oʊ/ is found predominantly among young speakers.

+The effects of the California vowel shift have been noted in varieties of Californian Spanish, particularly in the Bay Area.